 An accountant came to us with this problem…

-The Accountant had a client who was going through a liquidation process (not with us).
+The Accountant had a client who was going through an insolvent liquidation process (not with us).
 The last company accounts to 31 December 2012 showed an Overdrawn Director’s Loan Account of £140,000.
 (The Accountant had been appointed after the accounts were filed in September 2013.)

 In March 2013 the company had passed a special resolution to write off the full balance of the loan as at that date – which was £100,000.
 The write off was included on the director’s personal tax return for 2013/14 and income tax was paid as due on 31 January 2014.